ohspc89/FingerProprioceptionApp/README.md

 ### Needs to be done soon

-  - [] The lower border of the test screen should be drawn with respect to the MP joint radius
+  - [ ] The lower border of the test screen should be drawn with respect to the MP joint radius
   - [x] The pop-up window to check if calibration is complete
   - [x] Color randomization -> not to overlap!!

 ### Ideas
-- [x] Check if a researcher has correctly pushed the next button -> make "Next" doesn't work unless contents saved??~~
+- [x] Check if a researcher has correctly pushed the next button -> make "Next" doesn't work unless contents saved??
-      >> Have the "Save" button to check if everything is correctly given.
+      >> Have the "Save" button to check if everything is correctly entered.

 ## For V2 (ETA: First week of June)
-  1) Experimental data should be saved somewhere
+  [x] Experimental data should be saved somewhere
-  2) Drop-down menu for different options
+  [ ] Drop-down menu for different options
       - Mean & SD [Priority]
       - Typical psychophysical function
       - Psi-marginal
-  3) The python filename should be "main.py" [Kivy Buildozer requirement]
+  [x] The python filename should be "main.py" [Kivy Buildozer requirement]